 Step 2: Confirm networking settings and fees

-On the Confirm Networking Settings and Fees page, you can view the resources that will be automatically created and incur costs.
-The system may take a few minutes to provide an overview.
-The final configuration appears as follows:
+On the Confirm Networking Settings and Fees page, review the resources that will be created and the associated costs.
+The system may take a few minutes to generate the overview.

-After confirming that everything is correct, click Start Deployment.
+After you verify that all settings are correct, click Start Deployment.

-Click View CEN Instance to see the automatically created resources in the CEN instance.
-These VPCs are connected through the CEN.
+Click View CEN Instance to see all the resources that were created automatically.
+Your VPCs are now connected through CEN.

-Before proceeding, ensure that the security group rules for the three ECS instances permit the ICMP protocol.
+Before you proceed, make sure the security group rules for all three ECS instances allow ICMP traffic.
 For more information, see Query security group rules and Add security group rules.

-Log on to the ECS1 instance and run the ping command to access ECS2:
+Log on to the ECS1 instance and ping ECS2:

 ping 172.16.0.1

-A successful ping confirms that VPC1 and VPC2 are connected.
-Run the ping command to verify connectivity between VPC1 and VPC3, and VPC2 and VPC3.
+Repeat the test to verify connectivity between VPC1 and VPC3, and between VPC2 and VPC3.